-“I am a biologist with current research emphasis on stream ecology.
+“I am a biologist with research emphasis on ecology.
+I defended my thesis back in January 2018.
 In my thesis, I studied how the macroinvertebrate communities (a.k.a. stream bugs etc.) in northern streams are structured and how the communities vary along varying environmental variables.
 I had a special focus on the macroinvertebrates’ functional traits.
-However, although I find streams to be a great model system to study even large scale ecological questions, I am keen to expand my research on other types of ecosystems also.
-I believe there is something big to be discovered, in terms of biodiversity conservation for instance, if we could reliably relate species’ functional traits (in any kind of environments) to their favourite habitats.

 - Find out more about Katri’s research in ResearchGate: https://www.researchgate.net/profile/Katri_Tolonen

 - PhD thesis: Taxonomic and functional organization of macroinvertebrate communities in subarctic streams http://urn.fi/urn:isbn:9789526217673

 Mariana Perez Rocha